Boria138/Theom/README.md

 ## Features

-- Minimal resource usage: 400-450MB ram use on idle
+- Minimal resource usage: 400-450MB ram use on idle (information from VM)
 - Comes with two different themes: a dark theme and a light theme
 - Has a built in dashboard
 - Has a settings application to tweak the settings of theom